 When roughly 80% of the US population lives in urban and suburban areas, rural areas take a back seat in public policy.
 For many people living in rural areas, the view of our nation is one of an oligarchy based upon a purely utilitarian philosophy.
-Public policy paves the way for capitalists to satisfy urban desires (cheap agricultural products, material goods, and fossil fuel based energy) at the cost of rural needs (clean air, clean water, living wages).
+Public policy paves the way for capitalists to satisfy urban desires (cheap agricultural products, material goods, and fossil fuel based energy) at the cost of rural needs (clean air, clean water, living wages, and freedom).
 Should any cognitive dissonance twinge the ethical nerves of our urban counterparts, accusations of rural ignorance and racism begin to prevail once again.

 But we aren’t stupid.

 We know more than many people give us credit for.
 When someone assumes that our problems are created in-house by our own “lack of intelligence and work ethic,” we don’t take kindly to it.

 “…efforts to explain and deal with the social problems of the [Appalachian] region have focused not on economic and political realities in the area as they evolved over time, but on the supposed inadequacies of a pathological culture that is seen to have equipped mountain people poorly for life in the modern industrial world.”
 Miners, Millhands, and Mountaineers (1982)

 The fact that Trump, a wealthy white New York megalomaniac, became the lesser of the two evils in the eyes of rural communities, speaks volumes to the flaming hatred for the liberal urban elitism people have come to see housed within the modern day democratic party.*

 Rather than address the deeper issues of economic exploitation and wealth inequality that have forged rural sentiments, a growing number of urban liberals want to shuffle blame for their inability to win elections onto the “ignorant, racist, rural folk.”
 As intellectually superior as some believe themselves to be, they remain woefully ignorant of this bit of common sense–urban provincialism will always drive rural dissidence.